enrightc/Gothams-Dark-Decisions/README.md

 **Solution:** Updated CSS with media queries to remove the hover effect on mobile devices once an answer is selected.

 **Outcome:** Hover effects on mobile devices are now cleared after answer selection, ensuring a consistent and intuitive user experience.

+### Persistent Hover Effect on Touchscreen Devices

+**Issue:** Despite implementing the solution above (Hover Effect Persisting on Mobile Devices), it was noted that hover effects intended for cursor-based interactions were persisting on some touchscreen devices, causing user interface inconsistencies and confusion.

+**Solution:** Implemented CSS media queries to detect devices that do not support hover functionality.
+Within these queries, the hover styles were overridden to prevent persistent hover states on touchscreen devices.

+**Source:**
+The solution was adapted from a discussion on a Stack Overflow forum about using media queries to detect if a device is touchscreen ("Media Query to Detect if device is touchsreen).

+**Outcome:** After implementing the media queries, the hover effects no longer persist on touchscreen devices, enhancing the user experience by ensuring the user interface behaves consistently across various devices.

 ## Known Bugs (Unresolved)